 Review efforts to tackle online harms.
 Regularly review efforts in tackling online harms and adapt online processes to drive continuous improvement.

 User protection from harm by design.
-Include features of game design to minimise harassment, ‘griefing’, ‘trolling’ and other undesirable online behaviours, for example, by enabling players to mute, make invisible and not be impeded by the avatars of those who are harassing them (while respecting the limitations of a player vs player environment).
+Include features of game design to mitigate the risks of harmful or illegal online behaviours, for example, by enabling players to mute, make invisible and not be impeded by the avatars of those who are harassing them (while respecting the limitations of a player vs player environment).

 P.3.
 Safeguarding Online Communities

-Make every effort to ensure that online communities and interactions are safe and do not expose players to harm.
+Manage gaming platforms in a responsible manner by prioritising player wellbeing.
+Make every effort to ensure that online communities and interactions are safe and do not expose players to harm, in addition to complying with online safety laws such as the UK’s Online Safety Act and the EU’s Digital Services Act.

 P.4.
 Data Protection

-Take appropriate and proportionate measures to fulfil the seven data protection principles under the General Data Protection Regulation (GDPR) and comply with all other relevant data protection laws to ensure that players’ rights to personal data privacy are respected.
+Take appropriate and proportionate measures to fulfil the seven data protection principles under the General Data Protection Regulation (GDPR) and comply with all other relevant data protection laws and associated codes of practice to ensure that players’ rights to personal data privacy are respected.
+Go beyond complying with basic data protection principles, where games are aimed at children.

 Compliance with GDPR.
 Comply in full with the spirit and letter of the data privacy law enshrined in the General Data Protection Regulation (GDPR)’s seven core principles, which can be summarised as follows: